 - Fly Jamaica Airways – flies to/from Kingston–Norman Manley, New York–JFK, Toronto–Pearson

 - Surinam Airways – flies to/from Miami, Paramaribo

 Ogle International Airport is primarily used for domestic flights and is located on the Atlantic Ocean coast 10km from Georgetown.
 Flights to Kaieteur Falls depart from this airport.

 The following airlines provide international flights to Ogle:

-- LIAT – connection to Port of Spain and Barbados
+- LIAT – flies to/from Barbados

 From either airport you can get downtown via taxi.

 The ferry service between Guyana (Molson Creek – Corentyne) and Suriname (South Drain) is operated by the Canawaima Ferry Company.

 Services are either once a day or twice a day in each direction, depending on season.
 There is usually a ferry from Guyana at 1pm.

 South Drain is located 32km south of Nieuw Nickerie on a fast paved road.